 Robert Morris - One of the Pioneers of Land Art

-Apart from being one of the most important theoreticians of Minimalism, Robert Morris is known for his land and environmental art projects.
-He is better known as a conceptualist, sculptor, but many of his pieces concern environmental issues.
+Apart from being one of the most important theoreticians of Minimalism, Robert Morris is also known as one of the most important environmental artists.
+He is better known as a conceptualist, sculptor, but many of his land and environmental art projects concern environmental issues.
 For example, during the 1970s, Morris began creating figurative art, much of it dealing with the fear of a nuclear war.
 One of his most notable land art pieces is The Observatory, located in Flevoland, in the Netherlands.
-This artwork is known for its references to Stonehenge in England.
+This environment art piece is known for its references to Stonehenge in England.

 Featured Images: Robert Morris – Observatorium

 Chris Jordan - Exposing Consumeristic Culture

 Chris Jordan is a Seattle-based artist who used to be a lawyer.
 This environmental artist became recognized for his photographs depicting garbage and other “products” of consumerist culture.
 His pieces can be quite shocking.
 He combines photography with technology and digital tools creating artworks that Jordan himself describes as “slow-motion apocalypse”.
 Jordan’s art reminds us how easily we destroy our environment and our planet.